Sign These Petitions and Help Establish Two New Clothing-Optional Beaches in Florida

 PBN has identified several locations for a c/o beach, one of which used to have an unofficial nude area for decades.
 This was “Air Force Beach,” which is now part of MacArthur Beach State Park.
 In 1980 it was reportedly the largest c/o beach in the United States.
 But nude use ended in the 1980’s, and it was almost paved over for commercial development when Palm Beach County and Florida State acquired ownership of the land.
 Today the beach doesn’t see many visitors at all.
 Unfortunately this would be one of many examples of the government taking away a nude beach once visited by thousands of people a year.
 You can read the full history of this beach at Treasure Coast Naturists.

-Take action: SIGN PBN’s petition and donate or sign up to volunteer on their website www.palmbeachnaturists.org.
-On April 11 in Boynton Beach, FL, you can attend a public discussion with PBN and its board members about their plans for a c/o beach.
+Take action: SIGN PBN’s petition (please note you can make up a street address if you don’t wish to put in your complete address).
+You can also donate or sign up to volunteer on their website www.palmbeachnaturists.org.
+On April 11 in Boynton Beach, FL, attend a public discussion with PBN and its board members about their plans for a c/o beach.